dark2git/FlaskSkyNet/README.md

 ## Installation and Usage

 1. Clone the repository.
-2. Install python library flask.
+2. Install python library flask by cli command pip install Flask.
+3. Open app.py with text editor and replace names and ip adreses in devices array.
-3. Run the Flask server using `python app.py`.
+4. Run the Flask server using `python app.py`.
-4. Access the web interface by navigating to the provided URL in your browser.
+5. Access the web interface by navigating to the provided URL in your browser.

 ## Technologies Used